Almeida-a/dicoogle-plugin-sample/README.md

 Maven is required in order to build the project.
 An IDE with Maven support such as Netbeans may also help.

-1. Clone the git repository at https://github.com/bioinformatics-ua/dicooglePluginSample.git
+1. Clone this git repository

 2. Go to the project's base directory in a command line and run `mvn install`.
 Alternatively, open the Maven project of the plugin with your IDE, then force it to build your project.

-3. If the building task is successful, you will have a new jar with dependencies in the target folder (target/dicoogle-plugin-sample-2.0-jar-with-dependencies.jar).
+3. If the building task is successful, you will have a new jar with dependencies in the target folder (target/dicoogle-plugin-sample-2.5.0-jar-with-dependencies.jar).

 ### Developing your own plugin based on this sample

-The first class to look into is RSIPluginSet.
+The first class to look into is SamplePluginSet.
 It is the main entry point for everything else.
 Once modified to suit your needs, build the plugin again and re-deploy it to Dicoogle (see below).

 ### Using your plugin

-1. Copy your plugin's package with dependencies (target/dicoogle-plugin-sample-2.0-jar-with-dependencies.jar) to the "Plugins" folder inside the root folder of Dicoogle.
+1. Copy your plugin's package with dependencies (target/dicoogle-plugin-sample-2.5.0-jar-with-dependencies.jar) to the "Plugins" folder inside the root folder of Dicoogle.

 2. Run Dicoogle.
 The plugin will be automatically included.